 Kelp gulls are resident breeders in the Falkland Islands.
 During the austral 'summer' (November to April), kelp gulls are confined to inshore waters.
 In the austral 'winter' (May to October), kelp gulls were recorded in far higher numbers but the majority of sightings still occur over inshore waters.
-However, birds also range much further offshore; it is at this time that they are recorded in the vicinity of the Sea Lion area.
+However, birds also range much further offshore; it is at this time that they are recorded in the vicinity of the northern Licence Blocks.

-3.6.2 Satellite tracking studies
+5.4.6.2 Satellite tracking studies